 Q. I'm considering going on an Antarctic cruise, but I'm a bit wary that the reality won't be like it seems from pictures I've seen and hearing from people who spent years there.
 How realistic is two weeks for instance?
 I'd be interested in hearing form any one who has been on an Antarctic cruise whether it lived up to expectations or not.

+A. if you can afford it - go!
 It is the experience of a lifetime.

 2 weeks is never enough, but is a good introduction to the landscape, scenery and wildlife.
 I came back about 2 weeks ago and it surpassed all my hopes - none of the books you read, photos you see, prepare you for actually being there in the most spiritual, beautiful landscape in the world.
-You will no doubt go on a cruise ship - don't choose a big one, or you'll never get ashore - go with a small ship (less than 50 passengers) and make sure they are members of the IAATO (Antarctic tour operators association) as this will guarantee your trip does not adversely impact the environment there.
+You will no doubt go on a cruise ship - don't choose a big one, or you'll never get ashore - go with a small ship and make sure they are members of the IAATO (Antarctic tour operators association) as this will guarantee your trip does not adversely impact the environment there.

 If you can afford it (and it's not cheap), then a voyage on an icebreaker rather than just an ice-strengthened ship is the way to get to the places others can't, and the helicopters do add a whole extra dimension to the possible range of shore landings (plus sight-seeing flights as well).